 Each spin on a pokie machine is completely random.
 The concept of randomness is often misunderstood.
 A common belief is that if we play long enough we will eventually win.

-This is a misconception, which often occurs because we don't understand that separate events (or spins) in many gambling situations have absolutely no relationship with each other.
+This is a misconception, which often spurs people to keep playing, but remember in many gambling situations each event (or spin) has absolutely no relationship with another.

 There is no such thing as a lucky machine